durrantlab/autogrow4/tutorial/TUTORIAL.md

 AutoGrow4 performs most of its ligand handling using 2D SMILES.
 AutoGrow4 uses the free and open-source program Gypsum-DL to convert from SMILES to 3D SDF format.
-Gypsum_dl is prepackaged in AutoGrow4.
-Gypsum_dl also prepackages two software packages: MolVS and Dimorphite-DL.
+Gypsum-DL is prepackaged in AutoGrow4.
+Gypsum-DL itself also includes the MolVS and Dimorphite-DL packages.

-- Gypsum_dl:
+- Gypsum-DL:
   - Version: 1.1.2
   - Location: `/autogrow4/autogrow/operators/convert_files/gypsum_dl/`
   - Citation: Ropp PJ, Spiegel JO, Walker JL, Green H, Morales GA, Milliken